DOL2320/crossword-generator/README.md

-# fitness-app
+# crossword-generator
-This repo will serve as the code base for a fitness app.
+This repo will serve as the code base for a crossword generator app.